deepak-appinventiv/checkpoint_doc/docs/quivio/components/headers/customHeaderNew.md

 # CustomHeaderPrimary

-The `CustomHeaderPrimary` component is a sophisticated header component for React Native applications that provides a structured layout with main and sub headers, multiple icon buttons, and notification integration.
+The `CustomHeaderPrimary` component is a sophisticated header component for applications that provides a structured layout with main and sub headers, multiple icon buttons, and notification integration.
 It includes modular rendering functions and extensive TypeScript support.

 ## Usage